NieneB/InternshipReport/index.md

 Eventually, the field-names that had no category assigned, in the previous research by the RCE, had to be classified as well.
 This to have more coverage and amount of field-names.

 The classification was done in R. See <a class="xref" href="#A3"> appendix 3</a> for the script.
-A field-name can consist out of multiple words with a different meaning and multiple categories and lemmings can be assigned to one field name.
+A field-name can consist out of multiple words with a different meaning and multiple categories and lemmings can be assigned to one field-name.
 The classification provided by the RCE was used.
 This contained per category, different codes and alternative words that signifies the same.

 The script runs through all the field-names and all the possible categories, to match which category was applicable.
 These categories are given in <a class='xref' href="#field-name-cat"> table 4</a> with the amount of classes before  and after the classification in R. In the <a class="xref" href="#A4">  appendix 4 </a> a total overview of the categories and the names and alternative names can be found.